dulcetorres3/dulcetorres3/README.md

 <!--
 **dulcetorres3/dulcetorres3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Hello, my name is Dulce and I am a recent Berkeley grad trained in both Software Engineering and Chemistry.
+I am especially interested in the application of computer aided drug discovery!
+- I am a recent graduate of Berkeley, having studied Molecular Science and Software Engineering (M.S.)
+- I am especially interested in the application of computer aided drug discovery
+- currently: bioinformatics intern @ Genialis where I am  currently working on build a RAG-augmented LLM
+- formely: a medicinaly chemistry researcher in the Siegel Lab (UCSD)
+- check out my website [here](https://adilenedulce33.wixsite.com/my-site-6)!

 Here are some ideas to get you started: